strimzi/proposals/009-crd-v1-roadmap.md

 Users will need to follow a specific procedure to upgrade:

-1. Install the 0.21.0 CRDs using `kubectl apply|replace -f` like normal.
+1. Install the Strimzi X CRDs using `kubectl apply|replace -f` like normal.
 2. Touch each of their CRs, changing the apiVersion to v1beta2 (the tool can do this).
 3. Edit the CRD so that `v1alpha1` and `v1beta1` are both served=false (the tool can do this).
 4. Double check that all their CRs are using v1beta2 and all their apps are still functioning (the tool can do this).
 5. Edit the CRD `status.storedVersions` to remove `v1alpha1` and `v1beta1` (the tool can do this).
-At this point they’re all set for Strimzi 0.22.0
+At this point they’re all set for Strimzi Z

-### Strimzi "0.22.0"
+### Strimzi Z (approximately April 2021)

-This should work on Kubernetes 1.16+ (including 1.21+).
-This will be the first release using CRD v1 API.
+This should work on Kubernetes 1.16+ (including 1.22+).
+This will be the first release using `apiextensions.k8s.io/v1` CRD API.

 #### Development